Academany/FabAcademy-Assessment/3d_scanning_and_printing.md

 * Outlined problems and how you fixed them

 * Included your design files and ‘hero shot’ photos of the scan and the final object

+---

+## FAQ:

+### Define ‘cannot be made subtractively’
+> Answer:
+1. That cannot be fabricated with 3 axis limitations OR even if it’s possible to make it, it is too complicated.